bengera/lucky-bet/readme.md

 ```
 🧠 Concept learned
 💭 Thoughts
-🛠 Things to add / improve
+🛠 Things to fix
 👽 New Feature
+🟣 Things to add / improve
 🔴 Concept not understood
 ```
-🛠 Add a game over message when the player has no money left, or a 'loan' button. ✅ (31/01)
+🟣 Add a game over message when the player has no money left, or a 'loan' button. ✅ (31/01)
-🛠 Fix range bar for Chrome and Edge.
+🟣 Fix range bar for Chrome and Edge.
-🛠 Add background
+🟣 Add background
-🛠 Add leveling system
+🟣 Add leveling system
-🛠 Add animation
+🟣 Add animation
+🛠 Confirmation message doesn't update after choosing higher or lower and changing the slider number.

 ## 29/01 ##
 I've got the basic features of the project working.
 You can choose higher or lower, bet, win and lose money.